bmorillo/Movie-Picker/README.md

 <h2>Project summary</h2>
 Our project allows the user to browse movies and learn more about them.
 There is a homepage with a slideshow of current movies and a search box that displays the top 5 search results.
 When a search result is clicked, it will lead to a dedicated webpage where you can learn more about the movie.
 There is also advanced search that allows you to browse movies based on the title, release date, age rating, or genre.
 (A database stores your search history which is adjusted on the backend.)

+(Unfortunately, we weren't able to complete the backend, so we did the next best thing possible which is store the history in the local machine).

-To set up the project, download the files from https://github.com/bmorillo/Movie-Picker (further set up instructions go here)
+To set up the project, download the files from https://github.com/bmorillo/Movie-Picker

 <h3>Technologies used</h3>
 <ul>